 Equally at home at the keyboard or on the podium, Jeffrey Kahane has established an international reputation as a truly versatile artist, recognized by audiences around the world for his mastery of a diverse repertoire ranging from Bach, Mozart and Beethoven to Gershwin, Golijov and John Adams.

 Since making his Carnegie Hall debut in 1983, Kahane has given recitals in many of the nation’s major music centers including New York, Chicago, Boston, San Francisco, Los Angeles and Atlanta.
-He appears as soloist with major orchestras such as the New York and Los Angeles philharmonics, the San Francisco Symphony, and the Cleveland and Philadelphia orchestras, and is also a popular figure at all of the major US summer festivals.
-Kahane is equally well known for his collaborations with artists and chamber ensembles such as Yo-Yo Ma, Dawn Upshaw, Thomas Quasthoff and the Emerson and Takacs quartets.
+He appears as a soloist with major orchestras such as the New York and Los Angeles philharmonics, the San Francisco Symphony, and the Cleveland and Philadelphia orchestras, and is also a popular figure at all of the major US summer festivals.

 Jeffrey Kahane’s recent European engagements include play/conduct programs with the Camerata Salzburg, Hamburg Symphony and the Real Filharmonía de Galicia in Spain as well as appearances at the Meck-Pomm Chamber Music Festival in Germany.

 A native of Los Angeles and a graduate of the San Francisco Conservatory of Music, Kahane’s early piano studies were with Howard Weisel and Jakob Gimpel.
-First Prize winner at the 1983 Rubinstein Competition and a finalist at the 1981 Van Cliburn Competition, he was also the recipient of a 1983 Avery Fisher Career Grant and the first Andrew Wolf Chamber Music Award in 1987.
-An avid linguist who reads widely in a number of ancient and modern languages, Kahane received a Master’s Degree in Classics from the University of Colorado at Boulder in 2011.
-Beginning in the fall of 2015, he is a Visiting Professor of Keyboard Studies at the University of Southern California Thornton School of Music.
+First Prize winner at the 1983 Rubinstein Competition and a finalist at the 1981 Van Cliburn Competition, he was also the recipient of a 1983 Avery Fisher Career Grant.
+An avid linguist who reads widely in a number of ancient and modern languages, Kahane received a Master’s degree in Classics from the University of Colorado at Boulder in 2011.
+Beginning in the fall of 2016, he is a Professor of Keyboard Studies at the University of Southern California Thornton School of Music.

-Jeffrey Kahane resides in Santa Rosa with his wife, Martha, a clinical psychologist in private practice.
+Jeffrey Kahane resides in Los Angeles with his wife, Martha, a clinical psychologist in private practice.
 They have two children – Gabriel, a composer, pianist and singer/songwriter and Annie, a dancer and poet.